 Settlements and Verdicts in Pitocin Birth Injury Cases

-Below are summaries of recent birth injury malpractice cases which involved the negligent administration of Pitocin.
+Below are summaries of recent birth injury malpractice cases involving Pitocin’s negligent administration.

-$13,300,000 Verdict (Maryland 2022): A woman, experiencing high blood pressure, was admitted to Upper Chesapeake Medical Center in 2004 for labor induction.
+• $13,300,000 Verdict (Maryland 2022): A woman with high blood pressure was admitted to Upper Chesapeake Medical Center in 2004 for labor induction.
 Pitocin was administered by the medical staff to help induce contractions, yet despite extended labor of over 17 hours and signs of fetal distress, including abnormalities on the fetal heart monitor, a vital cesarean section was not promptly performed.
 The delay led to the newborn suffering from intra-skull bleeding, resulting in permanent brain damage and intellectual disability.
-The verdict was inclusive of future medical care costs, compensation for pain and suffering, and potential loss of future earnings.
+The verdict included future medical care costs, compensation for pain and suffering, and potential loss of future earnings.
 The attending physician and nursing staff were found to be negligent for not obtaining informed consent during labor and for their improper administration and response to Pitocin-induced labor signs.
 The case highlighted the necessity of timely medical intervention and the impact of healthcare provider negligence on patient outcomes.

-$20,0000 Verdict (Illinois 2022): Infant suffered permanent brain damage due to prolonged oxygen deprivation during labor and delivery.
-The lawsuit alleged that the defendants (hospital and OB/GYN) were negligent in failing to properly monitor a mother’s response after administering Pitocin and filing to discontinue the Pitocin when the fetal heart rate pattern showed warning signs.
-A jury in Cook County, Illinois awarded $20 million which included $16.5 million in future medical expenses.
+• $20,0000 Verdict (Illinois 2022): A child suffered permanent brain damage due to prolonged oxygen deprivation during labor and delivery.
+The family’s Pitocin lawsuit alleged that the defendants (hospital and OB/GYN) were negligent in failing to properly monitor a mother’s response after administering Pitocin and filing to discontinue the Pitocin when the fetal heart rate pattern showed warning signs.
+A jury in Cook County, Illinois, awarded $20 million, which included $16.5 million in future medical expenses.

-$23,374,555 Verdict (Missouri 2022): Lawsuit alleged that the defendant OB/GYN negligently failed to decrease or discontinue Pitocin after electronic fetal monitors showed clear signs of excessive uterine contractions.
-The baby suffered hypoxic ischemic brain damage and was diagnosed with spastic quadriplegic cerebral palsy (one of the most severe types) with cognitive impairment.
+• $23,374,555 Verdict (Missouri 2022): A birth injury lawsuit alleged that the defendant’s OB/GYN negligently failed to decrease or discontinue Pitocin after electronic fetal monitors showed clear signs of excessive uterine contractions.
+The baby suffered hypoxic-ischemic brain damage and was diagnosed with spastic quadriplegic cerebral palsy (one of the most severe types) with cognitive impairment.
 The $23.3 million verdict included $18.9 million for future medical expenses and $5 million for pain and suffering.

-$1,500,000 Settlement (Nevada 2021): Baby suffered hypoxic ischemic encephalopathy (HIE) resulting in cerebral palsy within profound and permanent intellectual disability and impaired speech.
+• $1,500,000 Settlement (Nevada 2021): Baby suffered hypoxic ischemic encephalopathy (HIE), resulting in cerebral palsy with profound and permanent intellectual disability and impaired speech.
 The lawsuit alleged that the doctor negligently administered Pitocin by failing to follow the applicable hospital procedures for when Pitocin should be given and then failed to properly monitor the mother after it was given.
-The case was eventually settled for $1.5 million split between 2 defendants.
+The case was eventually settled for a $1.5 million split between two defendants.

-$5,700,000 Settlement (California 2021): Lawsuit alleged that under the hospital’s own policies and procedures, Pitocin should not have been administered when there was tachysystole, which the hospital itself defined as more than five contractions in a 10 minute period averaged over 30 minutes.
+• $5,700,000 Settlement (California 2021): A lawsuit alleged that under the hospital’s own policies and procedures, Pitocin should not have been administered when there was tachysystole, which the hospital itself defined as more than five contractions in 10 minutes averaged over 30 minutes.
 Here, the mother showed clear signs of tachysystole almost immediately when the Pitocin was increased for the fourth time.
-As a result, the child suffered a severe and catastrophic brain damage as a result of hypoxic ischemic encephalopathy.
+As a result, the child suffered severe and catastrophic brain damage as a result of hypoxic-ischemic encephalopathy.

 Getting a Lawyer for Your Malpractice Claim

 If your child has suffered a birth injury as the result of excessive Pitocin or other mistakes during childbirth, our firm has the experience and resources to help you both get the compensation you deserve.
-Our birth injury attorneys are based in Maryland and most of our cases are here.
-But our law firm handles serious injury and death cases all over the country.
+Our birth injury attorneys are based in Maryland, and most of our cases are here.
+But our law firm handles serious injury and death cases nationwide.

-Call Miller & Zois today and speak to a birth injury medical malpractice attorney at 800-553-8082 or get an online case evaluation.
+Call and speak to a birth injury medical malpractice attorney at 800-553-8082 or get an online case evaluation.